laelabaugh/global-carbon-emissions-analysis/README.md

 | 2010s | 30.0 Bt | +18% |
 | 2020s | 32.6 Bt | +9% |

 Growth is decelerating, but emissions continue to rise.
 Any serious reduction effort would need to reverse this trend entirely.
-The Paris Agreement goal (refer to citation) to limit warming to 1.5°C requires emissions to decline 45% by 2030, which is a feat we are nowhere near to achieving.
+The Paris Agreement goal<sup>2</sup> to limit warming to 1.5°C requires emissions to decline 45% by 2030, which is a feat we are nowhere near to achieving.

 ---